 Yes and no.

-Stuffing keywords into your URL, title, and header tags no longer has value from a relevance standpoint.
+Stuffing keywords into your URL, title, and header tags no longer has value from a relevance standpoint, it’s a myth.
 It might be beneficial from a copywriting or user experience standpoint.
 But, you no longer need to feed Google a lot of keywords to please the algorithm.
 RankBrain’s artificial intelligence officially killed that.

 However, I do believe there are still 3 keyword research related things that it would behoove you to do.
 Those things are.